jdmonin/JSettlers2/README.txt

 as long as they aren't using a nickname which has a password in the database.

-If you would like robots to automatically start when your server starts, without the need for a separate command line, add the "startrobots" property to your jsettlers java command line, BEFORE the port number:
+If you would like robots to automatically start when your server starts, add the "startrobots" property to your jsettlers java command line, BEFORE the port number:

   java -jar JSettlersServer.jar -Djsettlers.startrobots=6 8880 15 dbUser dbPass